tkmmark/compas-RV2/docsource/tutorial.rst

 1. Pattern
 ==========

-A pattern is a collection of lines that define the topology of the form diagram.
-In this step, the user can create a pattern from: Rhion lines ; a Rhino mesh object; a Rhino NURBS surface object; or skeleton; or a set of boundary features (with Delaunay triangulation or compas_pattern).
+A ``Pattern`` is a collection of lines that define the topology of the form diagram.
+In this step, the user can create a pattern from: a network of Rhino lines; a Rhino mesh object; a Rhino NURBS surface object; or a skeleton; or a set of boundary features (tri-mesh from Delaunay triangulation or quad-mesh from ``compas_pattern``).

 In this tutorial, we will use a simple orthogonal surface, which can be created through the Rhino command, "Rectangular plane: corner to corner."
 By choosing two corners, create a planar surface that is a square in plan.